 The Lower Gorge begins at the Taos Junction Bridge in the Orilla Verde area and extends south for 18 miles.
 The most popular section is the Racecourse, a 5-mile stretch of whitewater located along NM 68, which offers an exciting ride that is not as demanding as the Taos Box.
 Trips in the Lower Gorge vary in time from 2 to 6 hours, depending on river flow and where you put in and take out.

-There are no boating fees.
-Most boating trips require a hike to or from the river and some areas are closed seasonally to protect wildlife.
-For safety, BLM requires that all boaters wear personal floatation devices (PFD) while on the river.
+There are no boating fees, however, some sites used as put-ins or takeouts in the Orilla Verde area charge a day-use fee.
+Most boating trips require a hike to or from the river.
+The Ute Mountain run is closed during April and May to protect wildlife.
+For safety, BLM requires that all boaters wear personal floatation devices while on the river.

 River Flow Information